 I’ll be performing in Sleeping Beauty this year in the Stockport Plaza which is just outside of Manchester, I’ll be playing the title role of Sleeping Beauty which I’m over the moon about, I’m so so excited.

 Rehearsals start end of November, so not long now.
 I’ve got to move to Manchester which is exciting.

 I’ll be starring alongside Claire King and Ted Robbins.
 Claire King has been on Emmerdale and Coronation Street, and she was in Bad Girls, and Ted is a comedian, he’s absolutely hilarious.
 When we met at the press launch I knew I couldn’t wait to work with these guys, they’re going to be fab.

 What are you most looking forward to for appearing in the pantomime?

 When you meet people in your life, you learn so much.
 These people have been working for years and years and I’ve just graduated, they’ve been in pantomime for years and I’ve never done a pantomime.
 I’m so grateful that they’ve actually taken me on and I just can’t wait to learn things off them that will help me in my career.

 It’s going to be long, it will be six days a week, I can’t wait to build up my stamina and know what that’s like.
 I know it’s three months till Christmas but I’m like, can we start the pantomime now?!
 I just want to do it.

 What do you hope 2019 brings to your career?

-I know there’s a lot of musicals coming over from Broadway, you’ve got Waitress coming over, Anastasia, Mean Girls, Dear Evan Hansen.
-I really hope next year brings me somewhere in town on the West End to be honest, after just graduating that would be ideal, I’d love to be a lead in a musical coming over here, so I think I’d better put my head down and get practising for these auditions!
+I know there are a lot of musicals coming over from Broadway – we’ve got Waitress coming over, Anastasia, Mean Girls, Dear Evan Hansen… I really hope next year brings me somewhere in town in the West End, after just graduating that would be ideal.
+I’d love to be a lead in a musical coming over here, so I think I’d better put my head down and get practising for these auditions!